 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Poststreptococcal glomerulonephritis (PSGN) is an inflammation of your child's kidneys.
-It can cause your child's kidneys to not filter waste and extra fluid.
-This can lead to high blood pressure and become harmful to your child.
+Post-streptococcal glomerulonephritis (PSGN) is an inflammation of your child's kidneys.
+It can prevent your child's kidneys from getting rid of waste and extra fluid.
 PSGN usually follows a streptococcal infection such as strep throat or impetigo.
-PSGN is common in children 5 to 12 years old.
+PSGN is common in children 5 to 12 years of age.

 Call 911 for any of the following:

 - Your child is suddenly short of breath or unable to speak in a complete sentence.

 - Your child is breathing fast and his heart is beating faster than normal.

 Seek care immediately if:

 - Your child has severe vomiting.